AmericasNLP/americasnlp2025/ST1_MachineTranslation/README.md

 Welcome to the Machine Translation Shared Task into Indigenous Languages!
 We are excited to host the **4th iteration** of the Shared Task.

+# Test Set

+**3/12**: Please use the following from to request the test set! https://forms.gle/jaDUMduH95my5gpR7

 # Table of Contents
 1. [Registration](#registration)